 The report released by the Singapore Stock Exchange (SGX), 30.2 million shares i.e. the total amount of S$26.4 million is bought back by 21 companies.
-The buyback has done in December 2018 and January 2019 with the cost of S$78 million and S$54 million respectively according to the report.
+The buyback was done in December 2018 and January 2019 with the cost of S$78 million and S$54 million respectively according to the report.

 This can affect the share price of the stock of the companies.
 Therefore Singapore Stock trader should know a few things about these buybacks and how it can affect the SGX market.

-Before that let’s know about What is a share buyback.
+Before that let’s know about what is a share buyback!

 Buyback or sometimes it is known as share repurchasing is when a company repurchase its share from the shareholders in the market price, therefore decreasing the number of outstanding shares.
 The company can buy back the shares from shareholders by offering them the option of tendering shares directly to the company at a fixed price or buyback directly from the stock market.